Criminal Justice Studies

 Program Learning Objectives

-• Analyze how systemic inequality shapes and is shaped by crime, law and justice systems.
+• Analyze how systemic inequality both shapes and is shaped by crime, law and justice systems

-• Examine how people and groups impact, engage, contest and remake legal institutions and ideas.
+• Examine how people and communities influence, challenge and reshape legal institutions and ideas

-• Analyze the history and politics of criminological knowledge.
+• Understand the history and politics behind criminological knowledge

-• Critique and analyze claims, data and knowledge about crime. law and justice systems.
+• Critique and assess claims, data and research related to crime, law and justice

-• Design and implement a senior capstone project that demonstrates effective written communication, ethical reasoning and critical analysis.
+• Complete a senior capstone project that shows strong writing, ethical reasoning and critical thinking skills

 Criminal Justice Studies

-The College of Professional & Global Education offers the Criminal Justice Studies online degree completion program in partnership with the Department of Criminal Justice Studies and the College of Health and Social Sciences.
+SFSU’s College of Professional & Global Education offers this fully online degree completion program in partnership with the Department of Criminal Justice Studies and the College of Health and Social Sciences.

 What Students Say

 “When I joined the San Francisco Police Department at 21 years old, I had to pause my education after obtaining my AA in Administration of Justice.
-I enrolled into the SF State Criminal Justice program about ten years later because it was a great program and fit my schedule.
+I enrolled into the SFSU Criminal Justice program about ten years later because it was a great program and fit my schedule.
 I believe my experience in gaining my bachelor’s degree in Criminal Justice helped me succeed in promoting through the ranks to lieutenant, captain and being appointed to commander and ultimately deputy chief.
-As an alumni, I’m giving back, teaching in my ninth year and mentoring students in our program at SF State.”
+As an alumni, I’m giving back, teaching in my ninth year and mentoring students in our program at SFSU.”

 Jim D.